PR0CK0/StableDiffusionEndToEndGuide/README.md

 * Multi prompts lets MJ consider two or more separate concepts individually.
 MJ versions 1-4 and niji only.
 For instance, "hot dog" will make images of the food, "hot:: dog" will make images of a warm canine.
 You can add weights to prompts too; for instance, "hot::2 dog" will make images of dogs on fire.
 MJ 1/2/3 accepts integer weights, MJ 4 can accept decimals.
 See this [doc](https://docs.midjourney.com/docs/multi-prompts).
 * Blending lets you upload 2-5 images to merge them into a new image.
 The /blend command is described [here](https://docs.midjourney.com/docs/blend).

+# DreamStudio
+**TODO**

+DreamStudio (NOT DreamBooth) is the flagship platform from the Stability AI company.
+Their [site](https://dreamstudio.ai/) is a platform from which you can generate images.
+It sort of rests in between Midjourney and the WebUI in terms of open functionality.

 # DreamBooth
 **TODO**

-[DreamBooth](https://dreambooth.github.io/) was Google's implementation of a Stable Diffusion model fine-tuning technique.
+[DreamBooth](https://dreambooth.github.io/) (NOT DreamStudio) was Google's implementation of a Stable Diffusion model fine-tuning technique.
 In short: you can use it to train models with your own pictures.
 You can use it directly from [here](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion) or [here](https://github.com/JoePenna/Dreambooth-Stable-Diffusion).
 It's more complex than just downloading models and clicking around in the WebUI, as you are working to actually train and serialize a new model.
 Some videos summarize how to do it:
 * [DreamBooth Easy Tutorial](https://www.youtube.com/watch?v=tuSlUqmlZuc)
 * [DreamBooth 10 Minute Training](https://www.youtube.com/watch?v=usgqmQ0Mq7g)